-Some questioned its links to the pharmaceutical industry after companies like GlaxoSmithKline and Sanofi-Aventis profited from producing H1N1 vaccine.
+Some questioned its links to the pharmaceutical industry after companies like GlaxoSmithKline and Sanofi-Aventis made big profits from producing H1N1 vaccine.

-H1N1, which emerged in Mexico and the United States almost exactly a year ago, has killed 17,770 people in 213 countries, according to WHO, which declared a pandemic underway in June.
+H1N1, which emerged in Mexico and the United States almost exactly a year ago, has killed 17,770 people in 213 countries, according to the WHO, which declared a pandemic underway in June.
 Most victims were young, with an average age of 37, versus 75 for seasonal flu.

-The WHO will need another year or two after the pandemic is declared over to determine a final death rate from the virus, which is certain to be much higher.
-The pandemic is still officially under way.
+The WHO will need another year or two after the pandemic is declared over to determine a final death rate from the virus.
+The pandemic is still officially underway.